ninjaguardian/Fontifier/README.md

 [![Thunderstore](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3.2.0/assets/cozy/documentation/website_vector.svg)](https://thunderstore.io/c/rumble/p/ninjaguardian/Fontifier)

 ## What is this?
 This mod lets you change the font of other mods' text.
+It also allows people to use this in their own mods (see 'For Devs').

 ## Instructions
 1. Install [MelonLoader](https://github.com/LavaGang/MelonLoader)